 - Counterfeit searches: Police do not conduct personal searches for counterfeit money.
 Tourists are sometimes stopped by false police officers.
 If an officer stops you in order to search you, tell him he may do so at the station (questura), where at least you will be certain he is real.

 - Avoiding Break-ins: If you rent a car, never leave all of your belongings or valuables in it.
-Criminals recognize rental cars by their licence plates.
+Criminals recognize rental cars by their license plates.

 There is so much to see, smell, taste, feel and love.
 Knowing what to expect and how to avoid the negatives will only enhance your visit and make you come back again and again.
 Now all you have to do is throw that coin in the fountain to make sure it happens!